1 April 2020

 Monthly Zoom get-togethers

-We run monthly online get-togethers using Skype, where members can chat with other members of the group online.
-Depending on your computer or device, this could be either an audio or video call.
+We run monthly online get-togethers using Skype, where members can chat informally with other members online.
+Depending on your computer or device, this could either be an audio or video call.
 If you're interested in joining a group chat, email Anna and she will send you the joining instructions.

 Jim Green asks what kind of webinars members of this Group would find useful?
 Please comment on the forum with your feedback and/or suggestions of topics.